JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/build-wrapper-settings/index.md

 # Getting Started

-* How to execute 'gradlew build' and what it does
+* How to execute 'gradlew build' and what it does.
-* What Gradle Wrapper is
+* What Gradle Wrapper is.
-* Overview of settings.gradle
+* Overview of settings.gradle.